mOctave/weftspace/java/README.md

 # Weftspace
 Weftspace was originally written in Java, and the Java library continues to provide the maximum possible level of support for Endless Sky datafile syntax.
 As well as providing read/write functionality through the DataReader and DataWriter classes, it provides support for handling the data nodes themselves.

-## Installation and Usage
+## Installation
-The Weftspace Java library is best used with Maven.
+The Weftspace Java library is best installed with Maven.
 To use it, add both a repository and a dependency to your `pom.xml` file.
 Something along the following lines should work:

 ```xml
   <repositories>